qgis/QGIS-Documentation/source/docs/user_manual/processing/modeler.rst

 Exporting a model as an image, PDF or SVG .........................................

-A model can also be exported as an image, SVG or PDF (for illustration purposes.
+A model can also be exported as an image, SVG or PDF (for illustration purposes).

 Editing a model